Ashley-Edge/QA_Bootcamp_Final-Project/README.md

 While we were learning about Kubernetes and how to use it, we discovered that it can take up to 20 to initially start up a cluster.
 Below is our plan to cut down that time.
 Part 1 will be initialised once and part 2 will run through Jenkins via a GitHub webhook.
 We will talk more about each stage in depth further on in this document.

 Part 1 Terraform
-1. Set up IAM roles and policies
+1. Set up IAM roles and policies (will do than on your AWS account directly)
 2. Set up networking
 3. Set up Kubernetes cluster
 4. Set up RDS